Manayunk Bridge Trail

 Access the trail in Bala Cynwyd from the Cynwyd Heritage Trail, and in Manayunk, at the intersection of Dupont Street and High Street.
 To reach the Schuylkill River Trail, make your way to the Manayunk Canal Towpath (which is what this section of the Schuylkill is named) just down from Main Street.

-The trail will eventually connect to the Ivy Ridge Trail, which will follow the former railroad corridor from the bridge terminus to SEPTA?s Ivy Ridge Station.
-Note that due to lack of lighting, from April 1 – October 31 the bridge is open 8 a.m. – 9 p.m. and from 8 a.m. – 6 p.m. the rest of the year.
-Learn more.
+The trail will eventually connect to the Ivy Ridge Trail, which will follow the former railroad corridor from the bridge terminus to SEPTA’s Ivy Ridge Station.
+As of August 2022, new lightening system and security enhancements were implemented, and the trail is now open with 24 hours access.

 Photos: Trail Link